Herbert Gomba: Political career

 On 14 August 2020, Gomba was recalled from the City Council amid factional disputes within the MDC Alliance.
 In a letter addressed to Minister of Local Government July Moyo, MDC–T secretary Douglas Mwonzora wrote that Gomba and five other city councillors "have ceased to be belong to the Movement for Democratic Change which is a member of the Movement for Democratic Change Alliance which was formed... for purposes of contesting the 2018 elections."
 The MDC–T, then led by Thokozani Khuphe after the Supreme Court ruled against Nelson Chamisa's claim to party leadership, had been recalling parliamentarians and councillors across the country.
 Mwonzora said Gomba and the other councillors had been recalled as a result of their insubordination to party leadership.
 Gomba and six other former councillors challenged their recalls, but their petition was dismissed by the High Court in November 2021.

 On 26 March 2022, Gomba was reelected to the City Council for his previous Ward 27 seat, this time as a member of the Citizens Coalition for Change, a new opposition party led by Nelson Chamisa.
-Prior to the elction, on 14 March, Gomba was arrested on charges of violating Section 37 of the Electoral Act, for allegedly registering as a voter at a Glen Norah home owned by his parents, where he did not live.
+Prior to the election, on 14 March, Gomba was arrested on charges of violating Section 37 of the Electoral Act, for allegedly registering as a voter at a Glen Norah home owned by his parents, where he did not live.
 The complainant in the case was Jephson Matewe, the ZANU–PF candidate for the by-election in Ward 27, who had lost to Gomba in City Council elections three times in a row.
 The following month, on 27 April, the National Prosecuting Authority announced that it was still investigating the matter and was granted a postponement to 30 May while investigations were ongoing.
 In addition to allegedly submitting a false address himself, Gomba was also accused of falsely declaring the registration of 22 other voters at the same Glen Norah address.
 On 3 November 2022, prosecutor Lancelot Mutsokoti told the Magistrates Court that investigations were now complete, and that Gomba would be given a trial date at the next hearing on 21 November.